eush77/ass-styles/README.md

 `styles[style][attribute]` is a value of the attribute in the specific style.
 It is usually a string and should always be expected to be a string.

+However, you can't add a new style or erase an existing one, but why would you?

 ## References

 - [Wikipedia page](http://en.wikipedia.org/wiki/SubStation_Alpha)